Panama's top court weighs challenges to First Quantum copper mine contract

 The demonstrations have turned into an anti-government movement, with protesters demanding an end to all mining activity in the country.

+A protest is expected to be held outside the court later on Friday.

-The movement has also gained support from Hollywood actor Leonardo Di Caprio, who last weekend shared a video from an environmental group that called for the Supreme Court to cancel the contract.
+The movement has also gained support from activist Greta Thunberg and Hollywood actor Leonardo Di Caprio, who last weekend shared a video from an environmental group that called for the Supreme Court to cancel the contract.

-On Thursday, First Quantum said the mine is not operating at commercial levels, following blockades by protesters at a key port that have prevented the miner from receiving shipments of coal that power the site and other supplies.
+On Thursday, First Quantum said the mine is , following blockades by protesters at a key port that have prevented the miner from receiving shipments of coal that power the site and other supplies.

 The contested contract provides First Quantum a 20-year mining right with an option to extend for another 20 years, in return for $375 million in annual revenue to Panama.